Latae-Davis/healthcare-operations-dashboard/README.md

-# healthcare-operations-dashboard
+# Healthcare Appointment Operations Dashboard

 ## Overview
-This project analyzes healthcare operations data to identify trends in patient volume, collections, appointment outcomes, and operational performance.
-The goal was to create a dashboard that gives leadership a clear view of key performance indicators and areas for improvement.
+This project analyzes healthcare appointment data to identify patterns in patient attendance, no-shows, scheduling behavior, and operational efficiency.
+The goal was to create a dashboard that helps healthcare teams better understand missed appointments and use data to improve scheduling workflows.

 ## Business Problem
-Healthcare teams need visibility into operational performance in order to improve efficiency, manage collections, and identify bottlenecks.
-This project was designed to answer questions such as:
+Patient no-shows create operational challenges for healthcare organizations by disrupting schedules, reducing provider productivity, limiting effective capacity, and making it harder to allocate resources efficiently.
+This project was designed to help answer questions such as:
-- How is patient volume trending over time?
-- Which providers or locations are performing best?
-- Are collections keeping pace with production?
-- Where are there gaps in operational performance?
+- What is the overall no-show rate?
+- Are certain patient groups more likely to miss appointments?
+- Does receiving an SMS reminder appear to affect attendance?
+- Are there patterns by age, gender, neighborhood, or day of the week?
+- What operational insights can be used to improve appointment attendance?

 ## Objectives
-- Track key healthcare operations KPIs
+- Analyze appointment attendance and no-show behavior
-- Identify performance trends and inefficiencies
+- Identify trends across patient demographics and scheduling variables
-- Create a dashboard that supports quick decision-making
+- Build a dashboard to visualize key performance indicators
+- Highlight operational patterns that may support better scheduling decisions
-- Provide recommendations based on the data
+- Provide recommendations to reduce missed appointments

 ## Tools Used
 - Excel
+- Pivot Tables
+- Pivot Charts
+- Formulas
 - Tableau
-- Google Sheets

 ## Dataset
-The dataset used for this project includes healthcare operational metrics such as:
+The dataset used for this project is the **Medical Appointment No Shows** dataset from Kaggle.
+It contains appointment-level healthcare data and includes fields such as:
+- PatientId
+- AppointmentID
+- Gender
+- ScheduledDay
+- AppointmentDay
+- Age
+- Neighbourhood
-- appointment volume
+- Scholarship
-- completed visits
+- Hipertension
-- cancellations
+- Diabetes
-- no-shows
+- Alcoholism
-- production
+- Handcap
-- collections
+- SMS_received
-- provider performance
+- No-show

-Note: This project uses sample data created for portfolio purposes.
+Note: This dataset reflects medical appointment records and was used for portfolio analysis purposes.

 ## Process
-1. Cleaned and organized the raw data
+1. Cleaned and reviewed the raw dataset
-2. Standardized fields for reporting
+2. Standardized field names and formatted date columns
+3. Created new fields for analysis, including appointment lead time and weekday trends
-3. Calculated key KPIs
+4. Calculated KPIs related to attendance and no-show behavior
-4. Analyzed trends across time, provider, and location
-5. Built a dashboard to visualize findings
+5. Built pivot tables to analyze patterns across demographic and operational variables
-6. Summarized recommendations for stakeholders
+6. Designed a dashboard to summarize findings for stakeholders

 ## Key Metrics
 - Total Appointments
+- Total Shows
-- Completed Visits
+- Total No-Shows
-- Cancellation Rate
+- Show Rate
 - No-Show Rate
-- Production
-- Collections
+- No-Show Rate by Gender
+- No-Show Rate by Age Group
+- No-Show Rate by SMS Reminder
+- No-Show Rate by Neighborhood
-- Collection Rate
+- No-Show Rate by Weekday

 ## Key Findings
-- Patient volume fluctuated across reporting periods, with some days and providers showing much stronger throughput than others.
-- Collections did not always keep pace with production, suggesting opportunities to improve front-end collection processes.
-- Certain providers or locations had higher cancellation and no-show rates, which may be affecting operational efficiency.
+- A meaningful share of scheduled appointments resulted in no-shows, creating operational inefficiencies.
+- No-show rates varied across demographic and scheduling-related variables.
+- Reminder and timing-related patterns may help explain differences in attendance behavior.
-- A dashboard view makes it easier to identify performance gaps and prioritize action.
+- Dashboard reporting makes it easier to identify which groups or patterns may require targeted outreach.

 ## Recommendations
-- Strengthen appointment confirmation workflows to reduce no-shows
+- Strengthen appointment reminder workflows for higher-risk appointment groups
-- Monitor collection rate alongside production each reporting period
-- Review provider and location performance regularly
+- Monitor no-show trends by neighborhood, age group, and weekday
+- Review scheduling lead times to identify whether long gaps between scheduling and appointment date increase missed visits
-- Use dashboard reporting to support staffing and scheduling decisions
+- Use dashboard reporting regularly to support staffing and scheduling decisions
+- Prioritize targeted patient communication strategies to reduce missed appointments

 ## Dashboard Preview
 Add screenshots here once your dashboard is complete.

 ## Files Included
-- Healthcare_Operations_Dashboard.xlsx
+- healthcare_appointment_operations_dashboard.xlsx
 - dashboard_screenshot.png
 - README.md